anthonymcglone2022/style-guidelines/README.md

   - Should the "level" of a document be pitched at beginners or experts?
 - The value of a document should be considered - what does it help the user to achieve?
   - What is useful for the user to know?

+**2. Structure**

+There should be guidelines on the overall structure of documents.

+- Guidelines on structuring a book (e.g. front cover, title page, table of contents, list of figures)
+- Guidelines on structuring a task topic (e.g. how to structure a document that has step-by-step instructions)
+- Guidelines on structuring a concept topic (e.g. how to structure a document for a new product, feature or tool)
+- Guidelines on structuring a reference topic (e.g. how to structure an API reference, configuration parameter reference)
+- Guidelines on documentation website structure (e.g. including adding articles to an index, article keywords to a glossary)